Jsingh08/Capstone2025-WAP_GUI/README.md

 ---

-## If want to run the .py script or running/modifying
+## If want tp run/modify the .py script
 ### Requirements

 To install the dependencies: